Finite Difference Schemes for Linear Stochastic Integro-Differential Equations: Introduction

 In the literature, finite element, spectral, and, more generally, Galerkin schemes have been studied for SPDEs driven by discontinuous martingale noise.
 One of the earliest works in this direction is a paper \cite{HaMa06} by E. Hausenblas and I. Marchis concerning $L^p(\Omega)$-convergence of Galerkin approximation schemes for abstract stochastic evolution equations in Banach spaces driven by Poisson noise of impulsive-type.
 As an application of their result, they study a spectral approximation of a linear SPDE in $L^2([0,1])$ with Neumann boundary conditions driven by Poisson noise of impulsive-type and derive $L^p(\Omega)$-error estimates in the $L^2([0,1])$-norm.
 In \cite{Ha07}, E. Hausenblas considers finite element approximations of linear SPDEs in polyhedral domains $D$ driven by Poisson noise of impulsive-type and derives $L^p(\Omega)$ error estimates in the $L^p(D)$-norm.
-In a more recent work \cite{La12}, A. Lang studied semi-discrete Galerkin approximation schemes for SPDEs of advection diffusion type in bounded domains $D$ driven by c\'adl\'ag square integrable martingales in a Hilbert Space.
+In a more recent work \cite{La12}, A. Lang studied semi-discrete Galerkin approximation schemes for SPDEs of advection diffusion type in bounded domains $D$ driven by c\'adl\'ag square integrable martingales in a Hilbert space.
 A. Lang showed that the rate of convergence in the $L^p(\Omega)$ and almost-sure sense in the $L^2(D)$-norm is of order two for a finite-element Galerkin scheme.
 In \cite{BaLa12}, A. Lang and A. Barth derive $L^2(\Omega)$ and almost-sure estimates in the $L^2(D)$-norm for the error of a Milstein-Galerkin approximation scheme for the same equation considered in \cite{La12} and obtain convergence of order two in space and order one in time.

-In the articles \cite{La12}, \cite{BaLa12}, \cite{HaMa06}, and \cite{Ha07}, the authors make use of the semigroup theory of SPDEs (mild solution) and only consider SPDEs in which the principal part of the operator in the drift is non-random.
-Moreover, the authors there do not address the approximation of equations with non-local operators in the drift or noise.
-The principal part of the operator in the drift of the Zakai equation is, in general, random, and hence numerical schemes that approximate SPDEs or SIDEs with random-adapted principal part are of importance.
-More precisely, the coefficients of the Zakai equation are random if the coefficients of the SDE governing the signal depend on the observation.
-In this paper, since we use the variational framework ($L^2$-theory) of SPDEs, we are easily able to treat the case of random-coefficients, and hence the diffusion coefficients $a_t^{ij}(x)$ appearing in \eqref{eq:SPIDEintro} are random.
+In the articles \cite{La12}, \cite{BaLa12}, \cite{HaMa06}, and \cite{Ha07}, the authors make use of the semigroup theory of stochastic evolution equations (mild solution) and only consider stochastic evolution equations in which the principal part of the operator in the drift is non-random.
+In this paper, since we use the variational framework ($L^2$-theory) of SPDEs, we are easily able to treat the case of random-coefficients.